Just Our Luck

-Main plot
+Plot

 Keith Burrows (Richard Gilliland) is a young TV weatherman working at KPOX-TV Channel 6 in Venice, California.
 One day while jogging on the boardwalk, he passes a flea market and bumps into one of the tables causing an old green bottle to fall off and crack.
 Burrows is forced to buy the bottle and brings it home with him.
 Later that night, his cat breaks the bottle and releases Shabu, a 3,000 year-old genie.
 The genie tells Burrows that he had been imprisoned in the bottle for 196 years and offers to serve Burrows for 2,000 years or until his death, in Shabu's words, "whichever comes first".

 Although the grateful Shabu decides to abide by the traditional role of a genie, he is somewhat disappointed by Burrows' modest lifestyle, having lived in royal palaces with historical figures such as Cleopatra, King Arthur and Napoleon Bonaparte.
 Much of the show's humor came from Shabu using his powers to play practical jokes on Burrows and generally causing him embarrassment in daily life.
 He did, however, sometimes help Burrows with social and work related problems.
 In one episode, he helps liven up a party thrown to impress the station manager so Burrows could keep his job.
 At times, Shabu's efforts would backfire.
 In the episode "Dr. Jekyll & Mr. Burrows", for example, Shabu gives Burrows "a jolt of self confidence", causing him to become extremely egotistical, self-centered and obnoxious.

 The pair would frequently interact with Burrows' co-workers at KPOX-TV; program director Meagan Huxley (Ellen Maxted), her fiancée and station manager Nelson Marriott (Rod McCary), weatherman Professor Bob (Hamilton Camp) and Burrows' neighbor Chuck (Richard Schaal).
 Jim Dexter (Leonard Simon), a news anchorman, was introduced later in the season.